lasselehtinen/elvis/README.md

 Parameter | Description
 --------- | -----------
-session_id| Session ID returned by the login function.
-Filedata|The file to be created in Elvis.
+session_id| Session ID returned by the login function. filename|The local filename to be created in Elvis.
 If you do not specify a filename explicitly through the metadata, the filename of the uploaded file will be used.
 Please note that in this case, you give the local filepath as a parameter.
 The wrapper will then convert it multipart/file. metadata|Array containing the metadata for the asset as an array.
 Key is the metadata field name and value is the actual value.

 ### <a name="logout">Logout</a>